hayashiofficial/yashi/README.md

 ### This README file is meant to be read.
 If you do not do so, you may not know the consequences of whatever you do.

 # About Yashi
 Yashi is an open source experimental website, with a lot of things that may be deemed useful for learning about web development.
 Such as, registration forms, and a lot more.
+Yashi was built with Bulma CSS (bulma.io) which is a very sleek and easy to learn CSS framework.

+# About the Code
+Yes, I know how bad the code is and how unefficient it is, but this code was made when I was just learning how to integrate Javascript into HTML.

 # What To Do & What Not To Do